U.S. flag

 • Selective noradrenaline/dopamine re-uptake inhibitors

-There are also medications (like trazodone and lithium) that don't belong to any group, as well as herbal products such as St. John's wort.
+There are also the medications trazodone, tianeptine, buproprion, amgomelatine and lithium, which don't belong to any group, as well as herbal products such as St. John’s wort.
+A nasal spray with the active ingredient esketamine is also available that can be used in an emergency situation or if other antidepressants are not effective enough.

 How do antidepressants work?